-PRIORITIES - 11 Improve access to local environments through a program of planned public infrastructure works. - 12 Audit existing Council premises and public buildings to establish a priority schedule for access modifications. - 13 Continue to progress improved foreshore and beach access and township walking trails. - 14 Seek funding to deliver further recreation and play areas designed for families of all abilities.
-OUTCOMES - Increased use of Council premises and public buildings.
-PASSENGER TRAVEL Transport is an issue.
+Priorities - 12 Improve access to local environments through a program of planned public infrastructure works. - Audit existing Council premises and public buildings to establish a priority schedule for access modifications. - 14 Continue to progress improved foreshore and beach access and township walking trails. - 15 Seek funding to deliver further recreation and play areas designed for families of all abilities.
+Outcomes Increased use of Council premises and public buildings.
+Moving Around the Region

+Passenger Travel Transport is an issue.
 Although community transport providers do exist in the region, transport for wheelchair passengers was identified as a gap.
 With greater funding certainty, community transport providers could invest in flexible passenger transport fleets to cater for a greater diversity of access needs.
 However, the NDIS sets rigid fee structures for different community services delivered to participants.
 Community transport fees under this fee structure are expensive when compared to the annual travel allowance provided to NDIS participants.
 While the fee structure for community transport may be intended to provide security and certainty to service users, they may not reflect the needs of NDIS participants in regional communities and can contribute to isolation from services, community activity or special needs appointments.

-PRIORITIES
+Priorities

-15 Support existing and new community transport options in the region through partnerships and advocacy.
+Support existing and new community transport options in the region through partnerships and advocacy.

-OUTCOMES
+Outcomes

-- Number of people using community transport
+Number of people using community transport.